apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

 Some things intentionally *not* handled by the mod:
 * Various minor mission-related animations have been left alone when they were already quite short.
+* Inter-system navigation via Sanctuary III has been left alone.
 * The Viper Drive uses in Space-Laser Tag are all pretty dialogue-dependent, so I left those alone.
 * Chadd's movement in Swamp Bro could probably be improved, but most of the